danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

     }
 /};

-# Note: There are additional forms of range in *Layer 2* and beyond.
+# Note: *Layer 2* introduces additional range variants.
+This rule is
+# totally rewritten at that layer.
-def rangeExpression {/
+def rangeExpression = {/
     base = unaryExpression

     (